 Cataracts are the leading cause of blindness worldwide.
 Cataracts are common in the United States, where they affect mostly older adults.
 Almost one in five people between the ages of 65 and 74 develops cataracts severe enough to reduce vision, and almost one in two people older than 75 has them.
 Fortunately, people in the United States can often have their cataracts treated before they cause blindness.

 Cataracts usually occur with aging or develop without any apparent cause.
 However, other factors include the following:

 People who have had a cataract in one eye are more likely to develop one later in the other eye.
 Sometimes cataracts can develop in both eyes at the same time.
-Babies can be born with them (congenital cataracts—see see Other Birth Defects), and children can also develop cataracts, usually as a result of injury or illness.
+Babies can be born with them (congenital cataracts—see Congenital Cataract), and children can also develop cataracts, usually as a result of injury or illness.

 Because all light entering the eye passes through the lens, clouding of the lens can block and scatter light and cause poor vision.
 The first symptom of a cataract may be blurred vision.
 Sometimes, the first symptom is seeing halos and starbursts around lights (glare).
 Less commonly, double vision (also called ghost images) is an early symptom.
 A person may also notice that colors seem more yellow and less vibrant.
 Reading may become more difficult because of a worsening ability to distinguish the contrast between the light and dark of printed letters on a page.

 How much vision is changed by a cataract depends on the intensity of light entering the eye and on the location of the cataract.